Table of Contents

 How Many Cricket Stadiums Are There in Australia?

-In total, 12 stadiums have hosted cricket matches in Australia.
+In total, 12 stadiums have hosted test cricket matches in Australia.
 In general, only six of those will host international cricket on a regular basis.
 There are many more cricket grounds in Australia used for first class cricket while many hundreds of minor facilities will be in place across the length and breadth of this vast country.

 Test your Knowledge of Australian Cricket Grounds!